joe-lynch/parallelised-lattice-percolation/README.md

 2. Enter `mpicc -o percolation percolation.c -fopenmp` to compile `percolation.c.`.
 3. Enter `mpirun -np 2 ./percolation` to execute the application.

 This runs the application with two processes, that each have 2 threads.
-The constants in the program can be changed at your risk to modify how many threads per process are used.
+The constants in the program can be changed at your risk to modify how many threads per process and processes are used.